influxdata/influxdb-client-swift/Examples/README.md

 ## Writes
 - [WriteData](WriteData#writedata) - How to write data with Data Point structure
+- [WriteDataInBatches](WriteDataInBatches#writedatainbatches) - How to use Combine to prepare batches for write into InfluxDB

 ## Queries
 - [QueryCpu](QueryCpu#querycpu) - How to query data into sequence of `FluxRecord`